bttcprotocol/bttc-doc/docs/del-val.md

     * uint256 amount: transfer amount
 * illustrate
     1. Only can transfer to validators whoes validatorID is greater than 7
+    2. The transfer of votes will automatically trigger the `Claim rewards` operation

 ## Validator